Digital Forensics Masterclass | Forensic Science 2022 DFMC+™

 - Beginner Digital Forensics Investigators

-Also OCSA’s own courses, which are all available here, we are working with the very best teachers, creating courses to teach the essential skills required by developers, at all levels.
+Also OCSALY’s own courses, which are all available here, we are working with the very best instructors, creating courses to teach the essential skills required by developers, at all levels.

 One other important philosophy is that our courses are taught by real professionals; software developers, digital forensics investigators with real and substantial experience in the industry, who are also great teachers.
 All our instructors are experienced, software developers!